samuelcarreira/webkit-input-range-fill-lower/README.md

 ## Usage
 1. Download the script file
 2. Include the CSS stylesheet on your page
-3. Add the input range controls on your web page. **Each control need an unique ID:**
+3. Add the input range controls on your web page. **Each control needs an unique ID:**
   ``` <input type="range" min="0" max="10" value="10" id="your-custom-id"> ```
-4. Custom the stylesheet vars
+4. Customize the stylesheet vars

 ## History